A Brief History of Cheeseracing

 This was not the end of the story, however.
 Advances in food-preserving technology brought more and more ingenious methods of cheese storage, until in 1965 Kraft patented the Single, an individually wrapped cheese slice.
 This was the culmination of years of research and development to find a suitable covering material and the optimum cheese recipe.
 It was discovered that by taking standard cheese, adding carefully calibrated amounts of rubber, and boiling the resulting mixture at 432 degrees centegrade for a week**, cheese of a suitable consistency and resilience could be made.

 It was 1997 before the next great leap forward was made.
 Four friends had gathered in a quiet campsite near Osmington in Dorset.
-After an evening barbecue, their finely-honed analytical minds fortified by a combination of partially-cooked sausages, Stella Artois lager and Cockburn's Special Reserve Port (and several cigarettes of a nature which cannot be described on a family website such as this) an idea was hatched, as momentous in its own way as the ideas of Newton and Einstein.
+After an evening barbecue, their finely-honed analytical minds fortified by a combination of partially-cooked sausages, Stella Artois lager and Cockburn's Special Reserve Port (and several 'home made' cigarettes) an idea was hatched, as momentous in its own way as the ideas of Newton and Einstein.

 What would happen if a processed cheese slice was thrown onto a (still red-hot and glowing) barbecue?

 Would the plastic covering melt and a noxious mixture of molten plastic and cheese descend onto the glowing coals below?
 Would the whole affair catch fire and squirt flaming cheese into the faces of the onlookers, scarring them hideously?